 Although under New Jersey law the cost of these activities is built into the child support order, sometimes parents find that this amount is not enough to cover the true costs.

-If you think the amount to be stated in the child support order will not be enough to cover these costs, talk to us, the attorneys at the Law Offices of Steven P. Monaghan, L.L.C.
-To arrange your free initial consultation, call us locally 732-852-7102, or toll free 800-705-8295.
+If you think the amount to be stated in the child support order will not be enough to cover these costs, talk to the Monmouth County child support attorneys at the Law Office of Steven P. Monaghan, LLC to arrange your free initial consultation.
+We can be reached at (732) 624-6343.

 Know How Much Those Extracurricular Activities Will Cost?
 Plan Ahead.
 Call Us.

 It would be very unwise if you were put in a situation where you have additional costs to allocate after your divorce was final.
 Be prepared.
-Talk to us, the experienced lawyers at the Law Offices of Steven P. Monaghan, L.L.C., in Red Bank.
-Your first consultation with us is free.
-Call locally 732-852-7102, or toll free 800-705-8295, or go online.
+Talk to us, the experienced Monmouth County divorce lawyers at the Law Office of Steven P. Monaghan, LLC.